 Worsening of Symptoms of Myasthenia Gravis

-Ditropan XL® should be used with caution in patients with myasthenia gravis due to the risk of symptom aggravation.
+Ditropan XL® should be used with caution in patients with myasthenia gravis due to the risk of aggravation of symptoms.

 Ditropan XL® should be administered with caution to patients with clinically significant bladder outflow obstruction because of the risk of urinary retention [see Contraindications (4)].